Exceptional Legal Representation

 “I am glad that I know I will be able to count on her” - Liolga A.

 If you anticipate alimony to be a significant dispute in your divorce, reach out to an experienced attorney for legal representation immediately.
-Our firm supports supporting spouses and supported spouses, and we will make sure your rights are not being infringed upon and that you and your spouse pursue the appropriate type of alimony.
+Our Bristol County spousal support lawyers help spouses on both sides of the issue, and we will make sure your rights are not being infringed upon and that you and your spouse pursue the appropriate type of alimony.

 Schedule an initial consultation with the Law Offices of Rachel M. Matos online to learn more.